qdservices/crossborder_doc/source/includes/_waybills.md

 A waybill is a document that represents the contents of a shipment ready for transport.
 It details the exact quantity, price and delivery details of the individual packages.
-Perform the simple operations mentioned below to create and manage your Waybill.
+Perform the simple operations mentioned below to create and manage your Waybill pre alert.

 Attribute | Type | Description
 --------- | ------- | -----------